Columbia-DESDR/desdr-documentation/src/content/docs/sliders/deployment.md

     - **evi.py**: Converts the evi file.
     - **crop_cal.py**: Converts the crop calendar file.

     Note: A script for `admin.csv` is not required since the admin file should already in the correct format.
-If it is not, you can write your own script.
-The proper format is given in the previous section.
+If it is not, you can write a script to put your data into the proper format, which is given in the previous section.

 ### Step 3: Setting up the Database for the New Country